peteplay/Playwright-with-Java/README.md

 # Playwright-with-Java and Cucumber
 ## Built and run on Intellij

-This project includes a cucumber feature built using Maven Java and the Playwright binder library
+This project includes a cucumber feature built using Maven Java and Playwright

 For more details click here [Playwright using Java](https://playwright.dev/java/)